serverless-mom/habitat/README.md

 # Habit@ Application

-This application will create a serverless AWS Lambda application and a AWS DynamoDB that will be used to keep track of users records.
+This application will create a serverless AWS Lambda application and a AWS DynamoDB that will be used to keep track of a users record for completing a task that they wish to track.

 ```